 Pressure Cooker Wild Rice and Farro Pilaf with dried cherries, fresh herbs, and toasted hazelnuts adds delicious flavor and texture to your holiday table.
-With your pressure cooker, you can have this healthy side on your table in less than 45 minutes!
+With your Insta Pot, you can have this healthy side on your table in less than 45 minutes!

 Feliz día de acción de gracias!
 Happy Thanksgiving from Texas’ Rio Grande Valley!
 I’m Tamara from Beyond Mere Sustenance here with a fairly simple, but elegant side dish for your holiday table.
 I love to encourage people to enjoy healthy food with global flair around the table… regularly.